ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 ## I don't understand this and/or need help

-If you feel like you don't fully understand any of the above aspects, or you do and have some constructive critisism about it, of you simply need some help because there is an edge case or something else we haven't thought about happening inside your component – contact us.
+If you feel like you don't fully understand any of the above aspects, or you do and have some constructive criticism about it, or you simply need some help because there is an edge case or something else we haven't thought about happening inside your component – contact us.

 Who are we you ask?
 While the brains behind the conceptual work and the first iteration of the component revision was